vincentlaucsb/pgreaper/README.md

 or updating of SQL tables without the verbosity associated with traditional ORMs.
 Furthermore, when uploading Python data structures, PGReaper automatically infers the schema, including for `JSONB` (from dict or list) and `timestamp` (from datetime) objects.

+## Benchmarks
+Speed is one of `pgreaper`'s main design goals.
+A list of benchmarks may be found under the `benchmarks` subdirectory.

 ## Installation
 I've been using PGReaper heavily for my own projects, such as Twitter and web scraping, but I have only recently started polishing up the documentation and API for public consumption.
 PGReaper will be released on PyPI when I feel it is mature enough, but if you would like to use it now, you can clone this repository and run the following command where the files are extracted.